disjukr/pypy-tutorial-ko/tutorial.rst

 I'm no expert on optimizations, this tip was suggested by Armin Rigo on the pypy-dev list.
-Carl Friedrich has a series of posts on how to optimize your interpreter that is also very useful: http://bit.ly/bundles/cfbolz/1
+Carl Friedrich has a series of posts on how to optimize your interpreter that are also very useful: http://bit.ly/bundles/cfbolz/1

 Final Words
 ===========
+I hope this has shown some of you what PyPy is all about other than a faster implementation of Python.

-There are several academic papers explaining the process in detail that I recommend.
-In particular: Tracing the Meta-Level: PyPy's Tracing JIT Compiler.
+For those that would like to know more about how the process works, there are several academic papers explaining the process in detail that I recommend.
+In
+particular: Tracing the Meta-Level: PyPy's Tracing JIT Compiler.

 See http://readthedocs.org/docs/pypy/en/latest/extradoc.html